paweusz/ladio/docs/screenshot-guide.md

 * playing station selection visible

 * catalog when playing some station
-* genres -> electronic -> Dance when playing some other station
+* genres -> electronic -> Dance
+  - when playing some other station
+  - with station info popup visible
-* starred stations during playing one of those
+* starred stations when connecting to one of those

 ## To create screenshot with resolution 1280x800